EricssonResearch/dnt/getting_started/scenario_ip_over_detnet/README.md

 source env.sh
 ```

-If everything OK, the prompt should be changed to `(ip over detnet) root:scenario3# ` which tells right now we are in the test network environment.
+If everything OK, the prompt should be changed to `(ip over detnet) root:scenario_ip_over_detnet# ` which tells right now we are in the test network environment.
 Now we should have all the networking (nodes, interfaces, IP addresses and routing) configured and helper commands to execute commands on the nodes.

 Now we can start the R2DTWO instances on `nxp1` and `nxp2`: